REMEMBRANCE DAY

 Throughout the country, whether there are Christmas lights in a town or village can often be the responsibility of the local Council.
 Many areas choose not to have any due to the expense involved.

 For many years Amble Urban District Council and then Amble Town Council paid for the Christmas display in the town with Mrs Campbell Smith organising them during the 1980s.
 By 1990 the lights were in such a poor state that there was no display; in January 1991 after a public meeting decided that the town wanted Christmas lighting, Amble Christmas Lights Committee was formed.
 The committee is made up of volunteers who strive to raise funds to replace bulbs and displays as well as prepare them for storage, test them throughout the year and put them up again.
-The Town Council assisted with some financial support and this is still the case today where currently approximately £700 is set aside in the budget to pay the energy costs or to renew displays as the committee deem necessary.
+The Town Council assisted with some financial support and this is still the case today where currently over £1000 is set aside in the budget to pay the energy costs or to renew displays as the committee deem necessary.

 For a small town, we have a beautiful display thanks to the hard work of this dedicated group of people who provide a magnificent sight for young and old alike to enjoy.
 They are always eager to welcome new members to help them especially in checking the bulbs throughout the year as well as putting the displays up and taking them down.
 Please support them in their efforts.